-2. PROPERTIES
+2. Properties

-- 2.1 The Lead Member for Properties will monitor and make recommendations to Council for the proper development, maintenance and repair of properties owned or leased by the Parish Council.
-An up to date list of these properties will be kept by the Clerk in the Parish Office. - 2.2 The Lead Member for Properties will draw up a regular maintenance programme for all council properties which will be recommended to and approved by the Council prior to works taking place. - 2.3 The Lead Member for Properties will be responsible for recommending to the Council the terms on which the parish council's lands and/or properties should be acquired, let, leased or sold. - 2.4 The Lead Member for Properties will be responsible for ensuring that all documents relating to Parish Council properties are secured with the Proper Officer or other delegated body.
+- 2.1 The Lead Member for Properties will monitor and make recommendations regarding the development, maintenance, and repair of all Council-owned or leased properties.
+A current list of these properties shall be maintained by the Clerk. - 2.2 They will prepare a regular maintenance schedule for Council properties for approval by the Council. - 2.3 They will recommend terms for acquisition, letting, leasing, or disposal of Council property. - 2.4 They will ensure all legal documents relating to property are securely stored with the Proper Officer or designated authority.

-3. GROUNDS
+3. Grounds